department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 #### To add a dependent child or spouse

-You can apply online to add your child or spouse as a dependent.
+You can apply online.
 You may also need to provide more information or forms along with your application.

 *PLACEHOLDER for button: Apply to Add a Dependent*